PET containers made of polyethylene terephthalate (PET, PET)

-Advantages of using PET for the production of containers
+Pros of using PET for container production

 - Dielectric properties — the substance does not conduct current and is often used as an insulating material for various components;